Solvency ratios also known as long-term debt ratios measure a company ability to meet long-term obligations.

 = ÷ =

-The financial data reveals notable trends in the company's debt and capital structure over the examined periods.
+The analysis of the financial data reveals several notable trends regarding the company's capital structure over the examined periods.

 - Total Debt